 One day, I was chatting with the fabricator.
 There was a pile of steel, some bent and twisted.
 I told him I have a small forge in my workshop and asked if there was any steel offcuts I could have.
-He regularly puts steel to one side for me now.
+He occasionally puts steel to one side for me now.

 I also had a word with the forklift service engineer.
 He told me they

 have to replace the fork tines periodically, I ended up walking away

 with four pairs.
 These tines are two metres long and weigh about 80

 kilos, fork tine steel is hard wearing and makes excellent tools.
 I should get more at the end of 2019.

 I also picked up two sheets of 10mm steel plate two metres by one metre.
 They were discarded on the roadside, after a commercial vehicle RTA.
 These will make two table tops and two english wheel frames.
 I have a load of M24 bolts, enough to assemble one frame.
 The bolts came from a building site, again, free.
 The frame build will be similar to the Baileigh.

 Also, layby's have lots of discarded materials.
 I put it all in the scrap pile for use later.